ayaseCorporation/WassermannWolfMethod/README.md

 Wassermann-WolfAndFurther.nb shows deriving Wassermann-Wolf equations from Snell's law.
 In the file,

-1. Wassermann-Wolf equations from Snell's law is derived
+1. Wassermann-Wolf equations from Snell's law are derived
 2. classic Schwarzschild reflective telescope solution is followed
 3. explicit equations for infinite conjugate singlet are derived
 4. explicit equations for infinite conjugate singlet with a cover glass are derived